maglab/Gustavo/README.md

 Code Folder: Contains the code used in this project.

-Data Folder: Divided into two parts: Retrieved Data and Generated Data
+Data Folder: Divided into two parts: Retrieved Data and Generated Data.
+Each with sub-folders.

 The code references the locations within the data folders to save and load information.
 However, due to GitHub's file size limitations, not all files could be uploaded.
 As a result, some datasets or databases were excluded from Kick Hof because they exceed this limit.
 These include both obtained and generated datasets: